rightsstatements/rightsstatements.github.io/en/privacy_policy.md

 # Privacy Policy

 The RightsStatements.org Consortium collects, manages and uses your data so that we can run our services and share relevant content with you.
 This policy describes how we collect and use your data when you use our services through the website or in person, and the measures we take to ensure your data remains secure.
+Europeana Foundation runs these services on behalf of the RightsStatements.org Consortium and takes responsibility for these data.

 ## Keeping your data secure